Getting Started

 , if someone is curious about how or why those changes were made, they can easily discover the work and discussions.

-Here's an example of adding an "Unreleased" section to a CHANGELOG.md
+Here's an example of adding an Unreleased

 with a 0.1.0